OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 ### MenuItem_Separator { #MenuItem_Separator }

-Insert a line separator, used to distinguish areas in a context menu
+Inserts a line separator.
+Used to distinguish areas in a context menu.

 ### NumberColumn { #NumberColumn }

 Column for your GridContainer Block to render number fields.

-Drag into the GridColumnsPlaceholder in the GridContainer Block as many columns as you need.
+Drag as many columns as you need into the GridColumnsPlaceholder in the GridContainer Block.

-*Inputs*
+**Inputs**

 Header
 :   Type: mandatory, Text.